bionumpy/bionumpy/docs_source/manuscript/index.rst

    data = file.read()
    gc_content = numpy.mean((data.sequence == "G") | (data.sequence == "C"))

 In the example above, the `data.sequence` object is a NumPy-like data structure containing all the sequences in our data sets.
-All common NumPy functions (like np.mean) work with this data structure.
+All common NumPy functions (like `np.mean`) work with this data structure.
 BioNumPy also supports broadcasting of functions along one and two-dimensional arrays (in the same way as NumPy), allowing to e.g. easily compute GC content per sequence, or per position across all sequences.
 This makes BioNumPy powerful and flexible, allowing it to perform a wide range of operations on biological data sets.

 BioNumPy comes with extensive documentation, available at https://bionumpy.github.io/bionumpy, showing how to do common tasks for a wide range of data formats and domains.

 Benchmarks
 ......................
 We compare the speed of BioNumPy against other existing Python packages and commonly used non-Python tools on a set of typical bioinformatics tasks.
 As seen in Figure 1, we find that BioNumPy is generally considerably faster than vanilla Python solutions, including the commonly used Python packages BioPython and Biotite which mostly rely on Python for-loops to perform operations on datasets.
-On problems where designated efficient bioinformatics tools are commonly used (intersection of BED-files, kmer counting and VCF operations), we find that BioNumPy is close to, or as as efficient as, tools written in C/C++ (BEDTools :cite:`bedtools`, Jellyfish :cite:`jellyfish` and BCFTools :cite:`bcftools`).
+On problems where designated efficient bioinformatics tools are commonly used (intersection of BED-files, kmer counting and VCF operations), we find that BioNumPy is close to, or as efficient as, tools written in C/C++ (BEDTools :cite:`bedtools`, Jellyfish :cite:`jellyfish` and BCFTools :cite:`bcftools`).
 While these benchmarks only cover a very small subset of operations, and we only compare against a small subset of available tools, we believe the results still illustrate that BioNumPy can achieve the same performance as dedicated tools written in low-level languages.
 A Snakemake pipeline for reproducing the results can be found at https://github.com/bionumpy/bionumpy/tree/master/benchmarks, along with an open invitation to expand the benchmark with additional tools and cases.

 .. figure:: ../../benchmarks/report_big.png
    :width: 100%

-   **Benchmarking BioNumPy against other tools and methods on a various typical bioinformatics tasks.**
+   **Benchmarking BioNumPy against other tools and methods on various typical bioinformatics tasks.**